survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## Module build failed: Unknown word

 This error fits the same category.
 Parsing the file succeeded, but there was the unknown syntax.
 Most likely the problem is a typo, but this error can also occur when Webpack has followed an import and encountered syntax it doesn't understand.
-This probably means that a loader is missing for that particular filetype.
+Most likely this means that a loader is missing for that particular file type.

 ## SyntaxError: Unexpected token